sacarlson/stellar_utility/multi-sign-server/readme.md

   * example return:
 {"accountid":"GDVYGXTUJUNVSJGNEX75KUDTANHW35VQZEZDDIFTIQT6DNPHSX3I56RY","assettype":1,"issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","assetcode":"AAA","tlimit":9000000000000000000,"balance":1000010,"flags":1,"lastmodified":835305}

-##get_sell_offers: look up all sell offers made with this issuer and with this asset name
+##get_offers: look up all offers that match given search params
+ * note: revised replacement for actions "get_sell_offers" and "get_buy_offers" and "get_offerid"
   * Values sent:
+    * offerid: optional, if set all other input values are ignored and will search for the single matching offerid offer order
+    * sell_asset_type: optional, if set it will look for matches of asset types on sell asset that can be "0" for native, "1" for 4 letter asset type,  "2" ??
+    * sell_asset: optional, sell asset type example USD, if not set will search through all assets on this sell_issuer
-    * issuer: stellar address of the issuer of the asset in this search, if set to "any" will search through all issures on this asset
+    * sell_issuer: optional, stellar address of the selling issuer of the asset in this search, if not set will search through all issures on this asset
+    * buy_asset_type: optional, if set it will look for matches of asset types on buy asset that can be "0" for native, "1" for 4 letter asset type, "2" ??
-    * asset: example USD, if set to "any" will search through all assets on this issuer
+    * buy_asset:  optional, example USD, if not set will search through all assets on the buy_issuer
+    * buy_issuer: optional, stellar address of the buying issuer of the asset in this search, if not set will search through all issures on this asset
-    * limit: limit of the number of offers listed in the stellar-core database max is 10
+    * limit: optional, limit of the number of offers listed in the stellar-core database max is 30
-    * sort:  sort output assending "ASC" or sort desending "DESC"
+    * sort: optional,  sort output assending "ASC" or sort desending "DESC" default "ASC"
-    * offset: start output from index X, this is used to page through output that has more than 10 elements that is max output
+    * offset: optional, start output from index X, this is used to page through output that has more than 10 elements that is max output

   * Values returned:
     * count: total number of orders found with these search params
     * orders: an array of orders found with these search params
       * sellerid: stellar account address making this order
       * offerid: index number of the offer in the stellar database
-    * sellingassettype: always 1 ?? maybe depends on weather 4 or 12 letter asset name?
+      * sellingassettype: 0 for native  1 - 2 depends on weather 4 or 12 letter asset name
       * sellingassetcode: asset code that they are selling example "USD"
       * sellingissuer:  issuer address of the asset they are offering to selling
-    * buyingassettype: alway 1 ??
-    * buyingassetcode: asset code that they are buying
-    * buyingissuer: issuer address of the asset they are offering to buying
-    * amount: the quantity of the asset we are offering to sell
-    * pricen: price numerator of the asset price being offered to sell
-    * priced: price denominator of the asset price being offered to sell
-    * price: the price per unit of the asset being offered for sale based on the selling asset
-    * flags: ?? it's in the stellar database but I don't know what it is
-    * lastmodified: the last ledgerseq number that this assest order was modified.
-    * index: this is the index position of this search with these search params, to indicate position in page depending on offset, this starts from zero

-  * example input:
-    {"action":"get_sell_offers", "issuer":"any","asset":"CCC","sort":"ASC", "offset":5}

-  * example return:
-   {"orders":[{"sellerid":"GAMC...","offerid":24,"sellingassettype":1,"sellingassetcode":"CCC","sellingissuer":"GAX4...","buyingassettype":1,"buyingassetcode":"DDD","buyingissuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","amount":10000000,"pricen":10,"priced":1,"price":10.0,"flags":0,"lastmodified":726345,"index":5}],"count":6}

-##get_buy_offers: look up all buy offers made with this issuer and with this asset name
-  * Values sent:
-    * issuer: stellar address of the issuer of the asset in this search, if set to "any" or empty string will search through all issures on this asset
-    * asset: example USD, if set to "any" or empty string will search through all assets on this issuer
-    * limit: limit of the number of offers listed in the stellar-core database max is 10
-    * sort:  sort output assending "ASC" or sort desending "DESC"
-    * offset: start output from index X, this is used to page through output that has more than 10 elements that is max output

-  * Values returned:
-    * count: total number of orders with these search params found
-    * orders: an array of orders found with these search params
-      * sellerid: stellar account address making this order
-      * offerid: index number of the offer in the stellar database
-      * sellingassettype: always 1 ?? maybe depends on weather 4 or 12 letter asset name?
+      * buyingassettype: 0 for native  1 - 2 depends on weather 4 or 12 letter asset name
-      * sellingassetcode: asset code that they are selling example "USD"
-      * sellingissuer:  issuer address of the asset they are offering to selling
-      * buyingassettype: alway 1 ??
-      * buyingassetcode: asset code that they are buying
+      * buyingassetcode: asset code that they are buying example "USD"
       * buyingissuer: issuer address of the asset they are offering to buying
       * amount: the quantity of the asset we are offering to sell
       * pricen: price numerator of the asset price being offered to sell